lilastronautt/vercel-clone/README.md

 # vercel-Homepage-clone
 Only for Educational purpose.
-Also Please Excuse for the div soup 😂 , on the next update will try to make it responsive
+Also Please Excuse for the div soup.

 check out this clone at - https://lilastronautt.github.io/vercel-clone/